jsyang/celestial/devlog/saved-games.md

 Once serialized, the game will need some way of recreating those references when loading a saved game.
 The game can do this in 2 passes:

-1. Deserialize the saved game data into an intermediate state.
+1. Deserialize the saved game data into an intermediate game state.
 All entities are created and have their non-reference fields filled in.
 Reference fields are not yet linked and remain represented as numbers.

 2. Inflate the references.
-From a collection of all entities, find by ID and set the values of the reference fields: numbers mapped to entity instances.
+From a collection of all entities, find by ID and set the values of the reference fields: numbers are mapped to entity instances.

 ```
 function inflateReferencesForEntity(entity, index, allEntities) {